Help your kids connect with the pope by writing him a letter. Who knows, they might just receive a letter back!

-Thousands of people write to the pope every week and, according to the Vatican, each letter is read and responded to—although not necessarily by the pope himself.
+Thousands of people write to the pope every week and, according to the Vatican, each letter is read and responded to—although not usually by the pope himself.
 The Vatican’s Office of Communications handles the letters, sorting them by language and type of letter.
 Simple letters of greeting go into one pile, while letters with specific requests for administrative or financial help are forwarded to the appropriate Church office.

 The staff at the Office of Communications reply to all of the letters on behalf of the pope, and send some of the letters along to the pope to read.
 These are usually letters seeking spiritual advice, asking for prayers for personal problems, or describing some personal difficulty.
 The pope reads these letters with his heart, the Vatican says, as a way of staying close to the ordinary people in his care.
 Letters from children and youth are especially appreciated.

 The pope does not have a public e-mail address (can you imagine the spam?), but you can write the pope an old-fashioned letter at the following address: